rackerlabs/technical-blog/content/blog/2020/2020-11-25-simplifying-data-lakes-with-aws-lake-formation/index.md

 *Originally pubished in Jan, 2020 at Onica.com/blog*

-AWS Lake Formation&reg; is a service by Amazon&reg; that makes it easy to set up secure data lakes, accelerating the process from months to mere weeks.
+AWS Lake Formation&reg; is a service by Amazon&reg; that makes it easy to set up secure data lakes, accelerating the process from months to weeks.
 Data lakes are centralized, curated, and secured repositories of data that can be stored and analyzed to guide business decisions and procure insights.